microsoft/terraform-provider-azuredevops/website/docs/r/securityrole_assignment.html.markdown

 The following arguments are supported:

 - `scope` - (Required) The scope in which this assignment should exist.

 - `resource_id` - (Required) The ID of the resource on which the role is to be assigned.
+Changing this forces a new resource to be created.

 - `identity_id` - (Required) The ID of the identity to authorize.

 - `role_name` - (Required) Name of the role to assign.

 ## Attributes Reference